Courses at 400 level

 Spanish 460 – Imaging the city: This course focuses on artistic representations of Iberian and Latin American cities during the twentieth and twenty-first centuries.
 More specifically, this course studies how cities and their texts have responded to significant moments of transformation by examining topics such as, but not limited to, immigration, conflict, natural disaster, interior space and public sphere, and technology

-Spanish 465 – Business Spanish: Presentation of major trends and business developments in the Spanish-speaking world.
-Analysis of economic, legal, and international business issues.
-Utilization of Spanish terminology in commercial correspondence and business,
+Spanish 465 – Business Spanish: Examination of macro- and micro-economic topics in the Spanish-speaking world.
+A project-based course (optional civic engagement component) with analysis of local and international economic and business-related issues.
+Utilization of Spanish terminology in commercial correspondence and business.

 Spanish 470 – General View of Hispanic Linguistics: This course offers an introduction to general notions of language and involves critical thinking, logic and linguistic notation.
 In this class students will learn the formal properties of the Spanish language: phonology, prosody, morphology, syntax and semantics.
 The general goal of the course is to present a broad view of the nature of human language using Spanish as an example.
 This class fulfills the Analytical Reasoning (R2) General Education Requirement.